Car stereo buying guide

 Today's car stereos can do much more than just play music.
 Consider other options like these.

-- CarPlay and Android Auto: Touchscreen stereos do the best job of bringing your smartphone into the car.
-The CarPlay and Android Auto apps pull in your favorite car-centric phone services (navigation, calling, and music listening).
-Check out our guides to car stereos with Apple CarPlay and car stereos with Android Auto for more details.
+- Apple CarPlay and Android Auto: As I mentioned above, touchscreen stereos do the best job of bringing your smartphone into the car.
+The CarPlay and Android Auto apps pull in your favorite car-centric phone services (navigation, calling, news, audible and voice-texting, and podcasts).

 - Bluetooth: Bluetooth connectivity gives you the freedom of hands-free calling and audio streaming when used with a compatible phone.
 Frankly, even if you think you don't need this, you should probably make sure you new stereo has it.